What is JIVE?

-JIVE depicts both the runtime state and execution history of a program in a visual manner.
+JIVE depicts both the runtime state and call history of a program in a visual manner.
 The runtime state is visualized as an enhanced object diagram, showing object structure as well as method activations in their proper object contexts.
-The execution history is depicted as a sequence diagram, clarifying the object interactions that occur at runtime.
+The call history is depicted as an extended sequence diagram, with each execution thread shown in a different color, clarifying the object interactions that occur at runtime.
 The diagrams are scalable and can be filtered to show only information pertinent to the task at hand.
+A JIVE plugin extension supports compact sequence diagrams for an abstracted view of the execution history.

 Query-based Debugging